 Introduce epidemiology by stating the definition, which Gordis defines as "the study of how diseases are distributed in a population and the factors that influence or determine the distribution."
 In this definition, population means a group of people.
-This can be a group of people of any size or of any characteristics of your choice.
+This can be a group of people of any size or characteristics you choice.
 However, this is discussed on a later slide.
 Distribution in this definition means how widely spread the disease is among the population.